IodeSystems/typescript-generator/README.md

 ## Spring Boot Support

 Out of the box, the generator looks for Spring MVC/Web annotations and extracts controllers, methods, parameters, and models.
-Use `basePackages`, `includeApiIncludes`, and `includeApiExcludes` to control the scope.
+Use `packageAccept` and `packageReject` to control the scope, or `includeApi` to target specific controller classes.

 ## Samples